1234max/multivendorbitcoinmart/README.md

 php -S localhost:3000
 ```

-Access it with your webbrowser pointing to http://localhost:3000
+Access it with your webbrowser pointing to http://localhost:3000 or http://localhost:3000/?c=admin (admin interface)

 ## Developer notes
 To debug, install xdebug and configure it for your favorite IDE: